 1. Acupuncture

-Acupuncture has proven to be a successful alternative therapy form in patients that have testicular pain.
+Acupuncture has proven to be a successful alternative therapy for individuals with testicular pain.
 It involves the insertion of needles through the skin at specific points on the body.
-Acupuncture can also provide relief for patients who have epididymitis (inflammation of the epididymis present at the back of the testicle).
+Acupuncture can also provide relief for people who have epididymitis (inflammation of the epididymis present at the back of the testicle).

 2. Aromatherapy

 Aromatherapy uses a mix of essential oils for massages that can make a person feel relaxed.
-Often patients feel that alternative therapies such as aromatherapy help them cope with the treatment of cancer and allow them to feel relaxed.
+Often, people feel that alternative therapies such as aromatherapy help them cope with the treatment of cancer and allow them to feel relaxed.

 Living With Testicular Cancer